scottvr/retree/README.md

 The release notes for that package include as the last line, a part of the response from the LLM used to generate it: `Would you like me to modify the release notes further or add any other improvements we made?` :-)

 Anyway, I've improved the parsing so that all versions handle the same input text in the same way, with ASCII, Unicode, `tree -F` markers, whitespace/tabs, no line decorators, indention-level look-ahead inference, and more all supported properly.
 The guy who coincidentally pubblished his modifications over the 0.0.1 version hasn't updated since 11/2020 but even renaming my extension won't allow me to upload it to the Marketplace, with the reason given that is is "suspicious".
 The Marketplace support site says they try to stop scams that mislead by  using other paackage names,  but even changing the name of my package does not work, so you may just download it from here, or clone the repo and build it yourself with `npm ci; npm run package`

+### golang version

+And, just for fun, there is no a version written in Go, whoch compiles to a small, standalone executable.
+I have successfully built it on Windows, Linux, MacOS.

 ## Disclaimer
 This is a utility made from desire and necessity to perform a specific purpose.
 Utilitarian.
 I likely would have kept it to myself except that once I spent the time to get it working within vscode, it occurred to me that I *might* not be the only person who has ever wished this to exist, so just in case, I thought I'd put this here for you.